Betterment/test_track_rails_client/README.md

 end
 ```

-## Custom Analytics
+## Analytics

+TestTrack does not offer builtin functionality for analyzing the results of split tests.
+TestTrack does provide hooks to easily integrate with your preferred analytics tool.
 By default, TestTrack will use Mixpanel as an analytics backend.
-If you wish to use another provider, you can set the `analytics` attribute on `TestTrack` with your custom client.
+If you wish to use another tool, you can set the `analytics` attribute on `TestTrack` with your custom client.
 You should do this in a Rails initializer.

 ```ruby
 # config/initializers/test_track.rb